Mike Yastrzemski: Professional career

+Baltimore Orioles (2013–2018)

-Draft and minor leagues
+Minor leagues

-The Baltimore Orioles selected Yastrzemski in the 14th round (429th overall) of the 2013 MLB draft, and he signed.
-After signing, Yastrzemski began his professional career with the Aberdeen IronBirds of the Class A-Short Season New York–Penn League (NY-P), where he had a .273 batting average, three home runs, and 25 runs batted in (RBIs).
-He was an NYP mid-season All Star, and appeared in the NY-P all-star game.
+The Baltimore Orioles selected Yastrzemski in the 14th round (429th overall) of the 2013 Major League Baseball draft, and he signed.
+After signing, Yastrzemski began his professional career with the Aberdeen IronBirds of the Low-A New York–Penn League (NY-P), where he had a .273 batting average, three home runs, and 25 runs batted in (RBI).
+He was an NY-P mid-season All Star, and appeared in the NY-P all-star game.